Who are you?

 National brands have 2+ steps between manufacture and your oven, usually the grocery store and a frozen distributor at minimum.
 The manufacturer needs to sell a low cost product to the distributor who marks it up and sells it to the grocery store who marks it up and sells it to you.
 This necessitates a process that is fast, reliable, and cheap to absorb those markups.
 While planning our operation I researched one famous operator who boasted about how many pizzas they could make in a minute.
 With all respect, good pizza takes more than a minute to make.

-I first started selling to a few friends who requested to get in on this frozen pizza marvel.
+I first started selling to a few friends to satisfy their cravings.
 After some number crunching I figured out that if sold directly to customers, skipping the go-betweens and mark-ups, we could give each pizza the care and attention necessary to get these results.
 I had a theory that, if you designed a business to work this way from the ground up, you could have a small-scale neighborhood frozen pizza business.

 So that’s what I did.

 Our pizza is made by hand, one at a time, cooked in a proper brick pizza oven (thank you Dinos!).
-The only machine involved is a little Hobart (lovingly dubbed Hobi-wan Kenobi) for the initial mix.
+The only machine involved is a mixer for the dough and a food processor every now and again.
 The sourdough process is not easily systematized - proofing times are chaotic due to changes in the ambient temperature and how peak the leavening culture is day-to-day.
 A human being is required at every step - you really have to “know” the dough to get great results.
 That’s why we proudly make each pizza by hand; nothing makes me happier than knowing scores of people are eating a delicious, satisfying meal that we made and brought to their home.